 The London Program offers three options: International Relations, Humanities, and International Business.
 The International Relations Program concentrates on the economic life and public policy in the new industrial society of Western Europe from the British point of view.
 The Humanities Program concentrates on British history, British painting, British architecture, and British literature.
 The International Business Program concentrates on business issues related to the EC, European business law, international marketing, and international finance.
 All students must take two courses in one of the programs and a tutorial related to their major field of study.
 To earn full credit, students may select additional courses from any of these three programs or an internship.
 The London program also offers a special program whereby qualified students are able to take one of their courses at a University of London college.
 Prerequisite: International Relations: four courses chosen from ECON 110, ECON 120, PS 210, PS 220 or European history.
 Humanities: two courses in British literature and two courses in European or English history, or European art history.
 International Business: ECON 110, ECON 120 and ECON 211.
 ECON 371 is recommended.
 Students taking the International Business Program should note that the College accepts a maximum of 9 IES credits from the international business concentration including the internship.
 Credit is not granted for the course "Introduction to Finance."
 None of these credits apply towards the economics major.
 Credits: 4.5.
+The equivalent of 15 semester hours (usually five courses) is required for full credit.
 Period: one semester (fall or winter-spring).
 Program advisor: Prof. Stout.